surge-synthesizer/surge-rack/README.md

 make dist
 ```

 ## License and Copyright

 This software is licensed under the Gnu Public License v3.
 It is a derived work of both Surge (which is GPL3)
 and VCVRack 1.0 (which is GPL3).
-It contains the Encode font which is licensed under OpenFontLicense 1.1.
+It contains the quicksand font which is licensed under OpenFontLicense 1.1.
 Copyright to this software is held by the authors with authorship indicated by the github transaction log.

-Copyright 2019, Various authors.
+Copyright 2022, Various authors.